Young girl looking in mirror

 So, what did you think of these examples?
 Do they resonate with you?

-Dr. Becky Kennedy is a clinical psychologist and mom whose work on supporting the parent/ child dynamic changes the game!
+Dr. Becky Kennedy is a clinical psychologist in private practice, mom, and millennial parent whisperer whose work on supporting the parent/ child dynamic changes the game!

 Follow Dr. Becky at Good Inside on Instagram here.